-Carter, a Democrat, was the representative for Maine's 5th congressional district from 1837 to 1839.
+Carter was the representative for Maine’s 5th congressional district and was a Democrat.
+He served from 1837 to 1839.

 From Sep 1837 to Mar 1838, Carter missed 47 of 114 roll call votes, which is 41.2%.
 This is much worse than the median of 23.4% among the lifetime records of representatives serving in Mar 1838.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000